Kapiche/kapiche.github.io/README.md

 * Ensuring the post relates to the subject matter of the blog
 * Client confidential information
-* Anything which might put Redfog in a bad light
+* Anything which might put Kapiche in a bad light
 * Glaring grammatical/spelling errors

 They will not: